evanmarshall-dev/fireship.io_git_course/README.md

   - For even more info use `git remote show origin`.

-- You can add the project to origin by using the command `git remote add origin https://github.com/your-username/repo-name.git`.
-You can also configure with SSH, which changes the syntax of the origin URL (i.e. `git@ssh-config:your-username/repo-name.git`).
+- You can add the project to origin by using the command `git remote add origin https://github.com/<your-username>/<repo-name>.git`.
+You can also configure with SSH, which changes the syntax of the origin URL (i.e. `git@ssh-config:<your-username>/<repo-name>.git`).

 ### Git Push

 - Takes the work in our local repository and syncs it up with our remote repo.
-This is accomplished with the command `git push origin main` (`git push remote-repo-name branch-to-be-pushed`).
+This is accomplished with the command `git push origin main` (`git push <remote-repo-name> <branch-to-be-pushed>`).

   - Adding `-u` to the command to set the origin repo to the upstream remote in the `.gitconfig` file (i.e. `git push origin main -u`).
 This allows us to use a command (`git pull`) without requiring any additional arguments.